Saudi Arabia Power EPC Market Size and Share

 By Technology: Renewable Tenders Monopolize Competitive EPC

 Renewables took 100% of new capacity awards in 2025, and the segment is forecast to rise at a 4.8% CAGR to 2031.
-This dominance stems from policy that channels Saudi Power Procurement Company auctions solely to solar and wind while thermal plants proceed under direct awards.
+This dominance stems from a policy that channels Saudi Power Procurement Company auctions solely to solar and wind, while thermal plants proceed under direct awards.
 ACWA Power alone commissioned 2.79 gigawatts of solar in 2025 across Al Kahfah, Ar Rass 2, and Saad 2.
 Although excluded from competitive tenders, combined-cycle gas turbine builds such as the 3.6-gigawatt Rumah 2 project ensure reserve margin stability.
 Siemens Energy booked USD 1.6 billion of orders for Rumah 2 and Nairiyah 2 in March 2025, bolstering the Saudi Arabia power EPC industry’s thermal backlog.[4]Saudi Electricity Company, “Corporate Information,” se.com.sa

 Saudi Arabia Power EPC Market: Market Share by Technology